 Our skills policy seminars bring together experts and policy makers from around the world to build on learning from the UK and explore important global priorities for skills and employability.

 The seminars are a unique opportunity for learning, discussion and networking as well as gaining first-hand experience through visits to leading institutions and organisations.
 Designed to promote understanding of innovative approaches to technical and vocational education and training (TVET), and raise awareness of the global TVET picture, they are a great catalyst for UK-overseas collaboration.

 The seminar themes are chosen to meet the priorities of our global network.
-In 2016-17 we will be inviting international delegates including government officials, policy makers, employers, donor agency representatives and senior level practitioners to join us in discussing:
+In 2016 we have invited international delegates including government officials, policy makers, employers, donor agency representatives and senior level practitioners to join us in discussing the following topics:

 How do we fund and shape vocational education and training for the 21 Century?

-This event will address the key strategic issues in creating a skilled workforce which contributes to economic growth.
-Themes such as funding, oversight, flexibility and planning for the future will be addressed.
+The event took place on 31 May - 2 June 2016 in London and addressed the key strategic issues in creating a skilled workforce which contribute to economic growth.
+Themes such as funding, oversight, flexibility and planning for the future were also discussed.

-The seminar, whilst being led by the British Council, is intended to be interactive and include opportunities for delegates to share their own experiences and challenges as well as being able to hear from UK contributors.
+The seminar, whilst being led by the British Council, was intended to be interactive and included opportunities for delegates to share their own experiences and challenges as well as be able to hear from UK contributors.

 How important is enterprise training to job creation?
 Embedding enterprise in technical and vocational education